 Harsh continental climate Kazakhstan's territory defines the presence of arid regions, therefore, the dependence of the agricultural harvesting on weather conditions, which negatively affects soil productivity and increases the consumption of water for irrigation.
 Plants require a constant supply of water and mineral fertiliser application in order to function normally.
-Synthetic hydrogels capable of absorbing a large volume of water and then gradually releasing it are currently used to solve water supply problems in arid regions [1, 2].
+Synthetic hydrogels capable of absorbing a large volume of water supply problems in arid regions [1, 2].
 As a result, it is necessary to create a hydrogel capable of decomposing under natural conditions without the formation of harmful substances, and chitosan is one such compound.
 Plants require mineral fertilisers in addition to water for nutrition [3].
 Iontoponics technology is used to apply and extend the supply of mineral fertilisers.
 It is the process of introducing an ion-exchange resin (ionite) based on crosslinked polystyrene into the soil.
 When irrigated, the ion-exchange resin releases fertiliser into water; however, once the ion reserves are depleted, the ion-exchange resin becomes a soil pollutant [3, 4], as it is no longer suitable for regeneration and biodegradation.

 Numerous studies on the synthesis of chitosan-based hydrogels have previously been conducted [5], but the process of embedding mineral fertilisers by sorption is a time-consuming and energy-consuming process due to the slow sorption of fertiliser ions from an aqueous solution and subsequent drying of the swollen hydrogel.
-Hydrogel swelling can reach up to 50 g of water per 1 g of dry polymer
+Hydrogel swelling can reach up to 50 g of water per 1 g of dry polymer [6].
+The use of agrogels will save water and nutrients in the root layer, as well as prolong fertiliser release, resulting in significant reductions in consumption and pollution of the environment.